 So, what do you do?
 And where do you start?

 Think of this article as your "table of contents" to the PM interview preparation process.
-Below, we've mapped out the six high-level steps you'll want to take to get ready.
+Below, we've mapped out the seven high-level steps you'll want to take to get ready.
 Along the way, we've provided links to other resources that will allow you to do a deep-dive into the topics where you need the most help.

 To begin, here's a quick overview of the steps we'll cover: